 If you are interested in bringing your group or school tour to New Salem, Groups of 15 or more should arrange for a reservation with the Springfield Convention & Visitors Bureau at 1-800-545-7300 or by accessing the SCVB website at www.visit-springfieldillinois.com and going to "Group Tours" and choosing the "School/Youth tour" option for a Reservation Form or to make Reservations online.

 Living History Apprentice Program - This program provides older youth entering 7th-10th grade the opportunity to step back in time and become part of "living history".
 Campers are trained to interpret the history of Lincoln's New Salem to public visitors and participate in activities that allow them to portray the daily life of a young person in the village.
 These activities may include cooking, gardening, splitting rails and feeding the livestock.
 In addition, they will learn a skill and complete a project during the session.
-This year female campers will learn knitting, while male campers, may learn leatherwork, broom making or woodwork.
+For female campers, this may be a quilting, knitting or needlepoint project.
+For male campers, it may be leatherwork, broom making or woodwork.
 Campers will also spend a portion of each day assigned to one of the village homes, where they will "apprentice" as a historical interpreter.
 Daily camp sessions begin at 9:00 a.m. and end at 4:30 p.m.
 On the final day, families are invited into the village at 4:30 to visit the various homes where the "apprentices" are interpreting.

-Van Transportation - Van transportation will be provided from Springfield - White Oaks Mall for all camp sessions.
+Van Transportation - Van transportation will be provided from Springfield - White Oaks Mall for the June 23-27 and July 14-18 camp sessions (not the Junior Interpreter Program).
 Vans are also available from Jacksonville during specified sessions (see below).
 RETURN VAN SERVICE IS NOT PROVIDED at the end of the final day of camp (Friday).
 Parents are invited to attend the closing camp activities - more information will be provided in the camp handbook.

 Jacksonville: Illinois College (Physical Plant Parking Lot)